Selly Oak: King's Norton union workhouse

 Selly Oak Hospital began as a workhouse.
-It was built in 1872 for the King’s Norton Poor law Union which was formed in 1836 and included the Parishes of Beoley, King’s Norton, Northfield (Worcestershire), Harborne and Smethwick (Staffordshire), and Edgbaston (Warwickshire).
-The architect was Edward Homes who had designed St Mary’s Church.
+It was built in 1872 for the King's Norton Poor law Union which was formed in 1836 and included the Parishes of Beoley, King's Norton, Northfield (Worcestershire), Harborne and Smethwick (Staffordshire), and Edgbaston (Warwickshire).
+The architect was Edward Homes who had designed St Mary's Church.
 By 1879 the hospital catered for 400 patients including the poor but also the aged, sick, and infirm.
 In 1895 the foundation stone was laid for a new infirmary designed by Daniel Arkell.
 In 1906 the Woodlands was built as a home for nurses.
 The school of nursing was officially opened in 1942.

 In 1911 Selly Oak became part of the Birmingham Union for Poor Law responsibility.
 By the Local Government Act 1929 the functions of the boards of guardians were transferred to the local authorities and Birmingham Corporation became responsible for the administration of public assistance and for 16 institutions containing 6,000 patients.
 Selly Oak hospital, with 550 patients, was administered by the public health, maternity, and welfare committee becoming a general and not poor law hospital.
 For many years the workhouse and infirmary buildings have been used as offices and consulting rooms rather than as wards for patients.
 The main prosthetic limb production and fitment centre for the West Midlands is still functioning.

 The Centre for Defence Medicine was located at Selly Oak Hospital and casualties from the Iraq War and War in Afghanistan were treated there.
 When the university hospitals Birmingham trust NHS foundation trust was formed in 1997 Selly Oak Hospital and the Queen Elizabeth Hospital were jointly administered.
 A new hospital has been built beside the old QE and Selly Oak Accident and Emergency Department was closed with the transfer of patients beginning on 16 June 2010.
-The hospital in now fully closed, with all NHS services consolidated to the new Queen Elizabeth Hospital Birmingham.
+The hospital is now fully closed, with all NHS services consolidated to the new Queen Elizabeth Hospital Birmingham.
 A significant group of buildings have been listed but 650 houses will be built on the site.

 Community

-The area is well served by all kinds of public facilities.
-These include: - Selly Oak Library which hosts the Selly Oak Library Local History Group.
+The area is well served by public facilities including Selly Oak Library, which hosts the Selly Oak Library Local History Group.

 Cinemas

-The Oak Cinema was at the junction of the Bristol Road and Chapel Lane where Sainsbury’s supermarket is now.
+The Oak Cinema was at the junction of the Bristol Road and Chapel Lane where Sainsbury's supermarket is now.
 The cinema opened in 1924 and was later extended to seat over 1,500.
 The ABC minors children's cinema club took place on Saturday mornings.
 The cinema closed in November 1979.

-The ‘Stickleback Picturedrome' was built in chapel Lane in 1913 beside the Plough and Harrow.
+The 'Stickleback Picturedrome' was built in chapel Lane in 1913 beside the Plough and Harrow.
 In 1924 it was converted to a billiard hall and in 1950 became the Embassy Dance Club.

-The People’s Hall, in Oak Tree Lane was used as a 'picturedrome' for a few years around 1911.
+The People's Hall, in Oak Tree Lane was used as a 'picturedrome' for a few years around 1911.